dewarian/functional-programming/README.md

 For our partner, we will be researching the following hypotheses:
 > Hoe gaan verschillende gemeentes en plaatsen om met de auto in de stad?

+The theme specifically is 'de auto in de stad'.
 To what specificities we will hone into is up to us and will be updated later when I have more in-depth research about this particular subject.

 ## Goals